This 98-year-old Norwalk woman remembers Cleveland's last World Series title

 The Series shifted back to Boston where the Indians wrapped it up with a 4-3 victory.

-The Cubs have not even been in the Series since 1945.
-This will be the first time they play in a Series that will be televised.
-They have not won the Series since 1908.
+The Cubs have not even been in the series since 1945.
+This will be the first time they play in a series that will be televised.
+They have not won the series since 1908.

 No matter who wins, can you imagine what the victory parade will be like?